27 Geography Facts Everyone Keeps Getting Wrong

 Mistake: Orlando is the capital of Florida

-It may be the theme-park capital of the country, but Orlando isn’t the capital of Florida.
+It may be the theme park capital of the country, but Orlando isn’t the capital of Florida.
 That would be Tallahassee, up near the Florida-Georgia line.
 Why such an out-of-the-way location?
-It was chosen because it was about half-way between St. Augustine and Pensacola, which had been the capitals of the Spanish territories of East Florida and West Florida.
-Can you answer these stumpers from the National Geography Bee?
+It was chosen because it was about halfway between St. Augustine, the oldest city in the U.S., and Pensacola, which were the capitals of the Spanish territories of East Florida and West Florida, respectively.

 Muan-Sibero/Shutterstock